 During Year 6 pupils begin to prepare for life after leaving us.
 Moving from primary to secondary school means that they will be expected to be much more independent.
 As their teachers, it is our intention to make sure that they develop the skills required to achieve in secondary school, through increasing their independence, leadership opportunities and academic success.
 Learning expectations are very high as we prepare the children for the next stage of their “learning journey.”

 Whether they have been with us since the Nursery, or if they joined us in their final year, it is always sad to see our pupils go.
 As a result, we like to do all that we can in order for them to feel supported on their forward journey.
-We have excellent provisions in place for the transition into secondary school, including meetings with High School staff, and ‘transformers’, a series of lessons which develops skills, such as resilience, independence, assertiveness and determination.
+We have excellent provisions in place for the transition into secondary school, including meetings with High School staff, and a series of lessons for High School transition which develops skills, such as resilience, independence, assertiveness and determination.
 We encourage families to visit as many schools as possible to ensure that you and your child are happy with the choices you make.

 As our pupils move up the school, we naturally expect them to set an example to the younger children; from a smart school uniform to being polite and helping out around the building.
 Children are given responsibilities within their classes and play an important part in the daily running of our school!
+All Year 6 pupils will have an opportunity to apply to become Head Boy/Girl, two prestigious positions that hold important responsibilities and duties.
+Everyone will also have an opportunity to become a Prefect – and within this role become a respected role model to others.

 Chapel Street Primary School, Chapel Street, Levenshulme, Manchester, M19 3GH